-Components of ASF category ASF factor Liabilities and capital instruments (i) Total regulatory capital (CET1, Additional T1 and T2), bef deductions, excluding Tier 2 instruments with residual mat 100% (ii) the total amount of borrowings and liabilities (including t residual maturities of one year or more (Cash flows falling but arising from liabilities with a final maturity greater that the 100% ASF factor). g below the one-year horizon 100% Liabilities by retail and small businesses with residual mat urity of less than one year (i) Stable, non-maturity (demand) deposits and term deposits within one year provided by retail and small business custom 95% (ii) Less stable, non-maturity deposits and term deposits with none year provided by retail and small business customers. residual maturity of less than 90% Liabilities for corporates, sovereign, banks and financial maturity of less than one year. institutions with residual (i) Funding with residual maturity of less than one year corporate customers. provided by non-financial 50% (ii) Funding with residual maturity of less than one year fro Entities (PSEs) and Multilateral Development Banks. m sovereigns, Public Sector 50% (iii) Other funding with residual maturity between six month included in the above categories, including funding provi financial institutions. • 50%
+Components of ASF category ASF factor Liabilities and capital instruments (i) Total regulatory capital (CET1, Additional T1 and T2), before the application deductions, excluding Tier 2 instruments with residual maturity of less than or (ii) the total amount of borrowings and liabilities (including term deposits) with residual maturities of one year or more (Cash flows falling below the one-year but arising from liabilities with a final maturity greater than one year do not q the 100% ASF factor). ar horizon Liabilities by retail and small businesses with residual maturity of less than o one year (i) Stable, non-maturity (demand) deposits and term deposits with residual maturithan one year provided by retail and small business customers. ity of less 95% (ii) Less stable, non-maturity deposits and term deposits with residual maturity of one year provided by retail and small business customers.
+Fless than 90% Liabilities for corporates, sovereign, banks and financial institutions with maturity of less than one year. residual (i) Funding with residual maturity of less than one year provided by non corporate customers. -financial 50% (ii) Funding with residual maturity of less than one year from sovereigns, Publication (PSEs) and Multilateral Development Banks. lic Sector 50% (iii) Other funding with residual maturity between six months and less than one included in the above categories, including funding provided by the Bank, be financial institutions.

-Components of ASF category ASF factor Other liabilities (i) Deferred tax liabilities (if the effective maturity of the liability greater than one year).
-100% (ii) Minority Interest (if it is perpetual or the effective maturity of the liability is greater than or equal to one year) - for consolidated reporting only.
-100% (iii)Minority Interest with residual maturity between six months and less than one year.
-50% (iv)All other liabilities and equity not included in the above categories, including liabilities without a stated maturity (with a specific treatment for deferred tax liabilities and minority interests).
-0% (v) Other liabilities without a stated maturity.
-This category may include short positions and open maturity positions.
-0% Two exceptions can be recognized for liabilities without a stated maturity: • first, deferred tax liabilities, which shall be treated according to the nearest possible date on which such liabilities could be realized; and • second, minority interest, which shall be treated according to the term of the instrument, usually in perpetuity.
-For such liabilities would be assigned either a 100% ASF factor if the effective maturity is one year or greater, or 50%, if the effective maturity is between six months and less than one year; (vi) Derivative liabilities net of derivative assets if derivative liabilities are greater than derivative assets.
-0% (vii) NSFR derivative liabilities (derivative liabilities less total collateral posted as variation margin on derivative liabilities).
-0% (viii) "Trade date" payables arising from purchases of financial instruments, foreign currencies and commodities.
-0%
+Components of ASF category ASF factor Other liabilities (i) Deferred tax liabilities (if the effective maturity of the liability greater than one year 100% (ii) Minority Interest (if it is perpetual or the effective maturity of the liability is greater the or equal to one year) - for consolidated reporting only. han 100% (iii)Minority Interest with residual maturity between six months and less than one year.
+50% (iv)All other liabilities and equity not included in the above categories, including liability without a stated maturity (with a specific treatment for deferred tax liabilities a minority interests). (v) Other liabilities without a stated maturity.
+This category may include short positions a open maturity positions. and 0% Two exceptions can be recognized for liabilities without a stated maturity: first, deferred tax liabilities, which shall be treated according to the nearest possidate on which such liabilities could be realized; and ible • second, minority interest, which shall be treated according to the term of instrument, usually in perpetuity. the For such liabilities would be assigned either a 100% ASF factor if the effective maturity one year or greater, or 50%, if the effective maturity is between six months and less those year; (vi) Derivative liabilities net of derivative assets if derivative liabilities are greater the derivative assets. han 0% (vii) NSFR derivative liabilities (derivative liabilities less total collateral posted variation margin on derivative liabilities). as 0% (viii) "Trade date" payables arising from purchases of financial instruments, fore currencies and commodities. eign 0%